fmhoward/pysurvival/README.md

 <center><img src="docs/pages/images/pysurvival_logo_black_blue.png" alt="pysurvival_logo" title="pysurvival_logo" width="50%", height="50%" /></center>

+## What is this fork of pysurvival?

+This is a modified version of pysurvival as originally written by Stephane Fotso, https://github.com/square/pysurvival This version is edited to work on Windows, modified to run some code on CUDA, and modified to allow for batch processing of large input samples for survival forest models, which otherwise cause memory errors for training on large models

+In particular, included functions are -

+from pysurvival.models.survival_forest:
+predict_chunk
+predict_risk_chunk

+from pysurvival.utils.metrics:
+concordance_index_chunk

 ## What is Pysurvival ?

 PySurvival is an open source python package for Survival Analysis modeling - *the modeling concept used to analyze or predict when an event is likely to happen*.
 It is built upon the most commonly used machine learning packages such [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and [PyTorch](https://pytorch.org/).

 PySurvival is compatible with Python 2.7-3.7.